alexa-js/alexa-app/README.md

 // you can optionally pass a reprompt message response.shouldEndSession(boolean end [, String reprompt] )

-// check if you can use session (read or write) Boolean response.hasSession()

-// set a session variable
-// by defailt, Alexa only persists session variables to the next request
-// the alexa-app module makes session variables persist across multiple requests response.session(String attributeName, String attributeValue)

 // send the response to the Alexa device (success)
 // this is not required for synchronous handlers
 // you must call this from asynchronous handlers